Visiting the Iconic Amphawa Floating Market

 How to Get to the Amphawa Floating Market

-The market is actually not located in Bangkok, but in the province of Ratchaburi.
+The market is actually not located in Bangkok, but in the province of Samut Songkhram.
 It is about 80 km from Bangkok itself, however still close enough to enjoy as an easy day trip.

 The easiest way of getting to the Amphawa floating market is by minibus from Bangkok.
 Minibuses leave from both Mo Chit bus station and the Southern (Sai Tai Mai) bus station.

-Minibuses used to depart from Victory Monument BTS station, however all services here have recently been relocated.
+Minibuses used to depart from Victory Monument BTS station, however all services here have been relocated since 2016.